epomatti/azure-functions-serverless-prototype/README.md

 Procedure:

-1. Go to Azure AD and create an Applicatoin Registration
+1. Go to Azure AD and create an Application Registration
 2. Create a `Client Secret` for that app
 3. Add the app credentials to the `local.settings.json` file
 4. Go to the Key Vault and add an `Access Policy` for that application with KEY opertions `Get`, `Decrypt` and `Encrypt`